paralin/crew/docs/development/pluginhooks.md

 # Pluginhooks

-[Pluginhooks](https://github.com/progrium/pluginhook) are a good way to jack into existing dokku infrastructure.
-You can use them to modify the output of various dokku commands or override internal configuration.
+[Pluginhooks](https://github.com/progrium/pluginhook) are a good way to jack into existing crew infrastructure.
+You can use them to modify the output of various crew commands or override internal configuration.

 Pluginhooks are simply scripts that are executed by the system.
 You can use any language you want, so long as the script: